-Accidents occur, including people getting sick in your car -- and you may find yourself with the unpleasant task of cleaning vomit from your auto's interior.
-Getting rid of vomit and restoring the initial freshness of your car may seem like a challenge, but you can clean your car's interior easily using household products.
-The sooner you clean your car, the better.
+Accidents occur, including people getting sick in your car -- and you may find yourself with the unpleasant task of cleaning vomit from the interior of your car.
+There’s no need to buy fancy cleaning products for this job!
+Removing vomit and getting rid of the vomit smell in your car may seem like a challenge, but you can easily clean your car's interior using household products.
+The sooner you have a clean car, the better.

 Items you will need